Wound Care Photo Documentation App for Clinicians

 Share specific patient records with podiatry, vascular, primary care, or home-health nursing at the right access level.
 The audit log shows who reviewed what and when.

-Maintain a globally defensible compliance posture
+Maintain a security-first compliance posture

 How to document wound care progress with PixioDoc